ajwick94/python-cimec-Aseka-Wickramarachchi/README.md

 This project simulates sound localization cues using Interaural Time Difference (ITD) and a simple Interaural Level Difference (ILD) model.
 It also implements a Just Noticeable Difference (JND) experiment to measure a listener’s sensitivity to spatial audio cues in the horizontal plane.
 Using plotting functions, participant performance in each trial is updated.

 This is a simple experiment that mimics auditory perception research methods used to measure accuracy in sound localisation and spatial hearing.
-The idea behind this project was to primarily familiarise myself in building a simple localisation experiment using Python while being able to combing knowdledge from psychoacoustics and digital signal processing.
+The idea behind this project was to primarily familiarise myself in building a simple localisation experiment using Python while being able to combing knowledge from psychoacoustics and digital signal processing.

 🧠 Background